gentzkow/template_archive/lib/gslab_make/README.md

 # Linking functions

 <b>The following functions are used to create symbolic links to source files.
 Doing so avoids potential duplication of source files and any associated confusion.
-In the case of modules dedicated to LyX documents, there is a optional function to copy source files instead of creating symbolic links so that users without </b><code>gslab_make</code><b> can still manually compile.
+In the case of modules dedicated to LyX documents, there is a optional function to copy source files instead of creating symbolic links so that users without </b><code>gslab_make</code><b> can still manually compile.</b>

 <br>